 Smartphone Radiation Ranking Charts (2019)

-Mobile phone radiation is measured in SAR.
+Cell phone radiation is measured in SAR.
 That is, Specific Absorption Rate.
 The charts below list the lowest and highest radiation emitting smartphones based on their SAR figures.

 Phones With The Lowest Radiation Emissions

 Looking at the charts, it is clearly visible from the data provided that Samsung phones generate very low amount of radiations – about half of the benchmark (0.60) that German authorities use.
 On the other end, Xiaomi and Apple phones’ emission rates are more than twice the benchmark.